dnndev/xmp-docs/tokens/data.md

 context: all
 summary: >-
   Tokens are the mechanism used to display OUTPUT and standard parameter values from your datasource in your templates.
+At run-time, XMod Pro will replace that token with the value stored in that parameter.
+There are some additional usage rules you'll need to adhere to.
+They are described in the Remarks section.
 keywords:
   - data
   - parameter